5 Life Lessons Bruce Springsteen Has Taught Me

 While writing “It’s a town full of losers…” it occurred to me that I had a lot more to say about Bruce Springsteen.

-Aside from his musicality– the way the pianos and horns and guitars and drums collide, bruce3making music that can be heard yes, but also felt on a very visceral level– I love the cinematic quality of his lyrics.
+Aside from his musicality– the way the pianos and horns and guitars and drums collide, making music that can be heard yes, but also felt on a very visceral level– I love the cinematic quality of his lyrics.
 His songs read like literature.
 They house conflicted characters and thematic scope that rival any Hemingway or Fitzgerald novel.

 Of course, Bruce inspires me to dance (albeit not gracefully) yet his songs offer something deeper, something like a prayer, three minutes of moral reflection.
 And in those reflective moments the Boss provides an unabashed, multifaceted and often rambunctious examination of life.